Delhi, India’s Most Interesting Icons

 A Portable Pack Optimized for Travel

 As you can see, exploring the wonders of Delhi involves plenty of walking, and you will need a durable travel backpack to take you through your sightseeing adventures.
 The Swissgear 2909 Scansmart Laptop Backpack with LED Light is ideally suited to your Delhi to Agra tour.
 Your backpack can hold up to a 15-inch laptop.
 Your laptop backpack also comes equipped with a laptop compartment that is padded and protects your laptop from bumps and falls.
+They make a great safe and secure travel backpack for men and women.

 For starters, it features a secure, specially designed Scansmart 15-inch laptop compartment that makes it TSA friendly, streamlining your progress through security at the airport.
 It also has two slip pockets for your adapters plus a tablet sleeve.